CHF and arrhythmias:

 Neprilysin inhibitor + angiotensin II receptor blocker.

 See Contraindications.
 Dual inhibition of the renin-angiotensin system: avoid concomitant with an ARB.
 Concomitant aliskiren in renal impairment (eGFR <60mL/min/1.73m2); avoid.
 Concomitant K+ supplements, K+ -sparing diuretics, K+ -containing salt substitutes may cause hyperkalemia.
 Worsening renal function and possible acute renal failure with NSAIDs, including selective COX-2 inhibitors (monitor renal function periodically in elderly and/or volume depleted).
 May increase lithium levels; monitor.
-May inhibit OATP1B1 and OATP1B3 transporters.

 Hypotension, hyperkalemia, cough, dizziness, renal failure, increased serum creatinine, decreased hemoglobin/hematocrit.